Basketball in Lithuania: 2020s

+In 2020, the Lithuanian Basketball Hall (Lietuvos krepšinio namai), which features a Lithuanian basketball museum and serves as a venue for basketball-related events (e.g. conferences, ceremonies, etc.), was opened in Kaunas, Lithuania.

 One of the 2020 FIBA Men's Olympic Qualifying Tournaments was held at the Žalgiris Arena in Kaunas, Lithuania.
 At the tournament, Lithuania defeated Venezuela, South Korea and Poland, before losing the finals to Slovenia (85–96), largely due to Luka Dončić who had 42 efficiency points in this game.
 This was the first time when the Lithuania men's national team failed to qualify to the Olympics after the restoration of Lithuania's independence in 1990.
 Following it, Maskoliūnas resigned and was replaced by Kazys Maksvytis.

 Lithuania failed to qualify for EuroBasket Women 2021.